Vinay-jkw/bopt_ws/README.md

 ## 🎮 Keyboard Teleoperation (`bopt_keyboard`)

-The `bopt_controller` package includes a keyboard teleoperation node tailored for the BOPT reverse-tricycle drive and fork lift mechanism.
+The `bopt_controller` package includes an interactive keyboard teleoperation node tailored for the BOPT reverse-tricycle drive and fork lift mechanism.

 ### How to Run:
 ```bash